freenode/web-7.0/content/news/2010-01-14-ircd-migration-sat-jan-30th-2010.markdown

 date: 2010-01-14 14:28:35+00:00
 slug: ircd-migration-sat-jan-30th-2010
 title: ircd Migration Sat Jan 30th 2010
+---

+In the coming weeks, we will be migrating freenode to our new ircd, ircd-seven.
+Presently, freenode uses hyperion and efforts have been underway for some time move us off this platform for reasons of stability and functionality.
+We are now almost there.

 As users please be aware that during the migration all clients will be temporarily disconnected and will need to reconnect in order to move over to the new servers.
 For most of you this will happen as the old servers are shut down.